InseeFr/gustave/README.md

 gustave
 =======

 Gustave (Gustave: a User-oriented Statistical Toolkit for Analytical Variance Estimation) is an R package that provides a **toolkit for analytical variance estimation in survey sampling**.

-Apart from the implementation of standard variance estimators (Sen-Yates-Grundy, Deville-Tillé), its main feature is to help the methodologist produce easy-to-use variance estimation "wrappers", where systematic operations (linearization, domain estimation) are handled in a consistent and transparent way for the end user.
+Apart from the implementation of standard variance estimators (Sen-Yates-Grundy, Deville-Tillé), its main feature is to **help he methodologist produce easy-to-use variance estimation *wrappers***, where systematic operations (statistic linearization, domain estimation) are handled in a consistent and transparent way.

+The **ready-to-use variance estimation wrapper `qvar()`**, adapted for common cases (e.g. stratified simple random sampling, non-response correction through reweighting in homogeneous response groups, calibration), is also included.
+The core functions of the package (e.g. `define_variance_wrapper()`) are to be used for more complex cases.

 ## Install